 8 oz ground pork

 1/4 teaspoon salt

-Mix all the ingredients thoroughly.
+Mix all the Sauce ingredients together.
+Set aside.

 Article printed from Rasa Malaysia: http://rasamalaysia.com

 Copyright © 2014 Rasa Malaysia.
 All rights reserved.